westpoint-robotics/mavros_pose_control/README.md

 ### Additional commands
   1. See/change the gains for the controller using the following command
     <p><code> rosrun rqt_reconfigure rqt_reconfigure </code></p><b>or</b>
-  2. Manually change in the gains in the rqt perspective.
+  2. Manually change the gains in the rqt perspective.

 ### Controller Logic